 Neosat, element 14 of ESA’s Advanced Research in Telecommunications Systems programme (ARTES), aims at developing, qualifying and validating in orbit next-generation satellite platforms for the core satcom market.

-The goal is for European satellite builders to capture at least half of the world’s satcom market in 2018–30 through innovation and efficiency, generating €25 billion in sales.
+The goal is for European satellite builders to capture at least half of the world’s satcom market in 2018–30, generating €25 billion in sales.

 A crucial objective for Neosat is to reduce the cost of a satellite in orbit by 30% compared with today’s designs by the end of the decade.
 Existing and new technologies will be used in innovative ways with economies of scale achieved through creating a common supply chain for both satellite prime contractors.